strolid/tensor_manager/README.md

 # GPU Tensor Server

-A REST API server for managing GPU tensors across processes using **CUDA IPC (Inter-Process Communication)**.
-Loads WAV files as tensors on specific CUDA devices and shares them via memory handles - **tensors never leave the GPU**.
+A REST API server for managing GPU tensors across processes using **CUDA IPC (Inter-Process Communication)** when available, while gracefully falling back to CPU tensors when GPUs are not present.

 ## Key Features

-🚀 **Zero-Copy Sharing**: Tensors stay on GPU, only memory handles are shared
+🚀 **Zero-Copy Sharing**: When CUDA is available tensors stay on GPU and are shared by handle
+🧠 **CPU Fallback**: Runs even on CPU-only hosts by serialising tensors as base64 payloads
 🎯 **CUDA IPC**: Uses PyTorch's CUDA IPC for true cross-process GPU memory sharing
 🔒 **Device Control**: Force explicit CUDA device allocation
 🆔 **Unique References**: UUID-based tensor IDs for reliable access